 Once upon a time, in the realm of Suburbia…

 I grew up in the Silicon Valley, home to techies, start-ups and entrepreneurs.
 I knew “Java” as programming language first, then my coffee order.
-And yes, every one of my hometown friends are majoring in computer science, math or bio-chemistry.
+And yes, every one of my hometown friends are majoring in STEM.
 And me?
-Oh yes, hello, I’m the humanities major. *Cue parents’ disapproving looks*
+Oh yes, hello, I’m the humanities major. *Cue disappointed looks*

-While my friends blazed ahead in computer science, engineering, math and bio-chemistry, I meandered and took on classes such as Latin, Classical Greek, Anatomy, Philosophy, U.S. History, Studio Art, Modern Odyssey and Freak Characters.
-Today, I follow current events, politics and social issues with the same ardor that I follow fashion week trends, recipes, indie magazines and literature.
+While my friends blazed ahead in computer science, engineering, math, and bio-chemistry, I meandered and took classes such as Latin, Classical Greek, Anatomy, Philosophy, Art, History, and as many Literature classes as I could.
+Today, I follow current events, politics and social issues with the same ardor that I follow fashion week trends, recipes, indie magazines, and literature.

-Now I’m back at college and trying my best to keep it real, keep it honest, keep it straightforward.
+Now I’m in NYC and trying my best to keep it real, keep it honest, and keep it looking forward.

 Let’s Be Friends